zhaonat/eigenwell/README.md

 ### Classic Dielectric Waveguide

 ## omega to k eigenproblem
+In this problem, we can specify real $\omega$ and get all possible k's, including complex k's when we are, for example, in a bandgap.

 ### 1D Bragg Mirror
 In this eigenproblem, we are looking modes perpendicular to the surface of the 1D Bragg Mirror